-Padlocks has been with us not only for centuries, but for millenniums.
+Padlocks have been with us not only for centuries but for millenniums.
 Tracing back history, we’ve been using padlocks since the Roman Empire.
 Yes, padlocks are older than your great great great…well you get the idea.
-Padlocks are also associated to the word “security”, being a trusted tool to lock up anything that you could think of; from houses, to prisons, even diaries, and these have been a witness to a lot of events that changed humanity, from wars, to elections.
+Padlocks are also associated with the word “security”, being a trusted tool to lock up anything that you could think of; from houses to prisons, even diaries, and these have been a witness to a lot of events that changed humanity, from wars to elections.

-But enough with the long history of padlocks and its uses to our lives.
-Have you ever had questions that you find as interesting but don’t really bug you out when you’re thinking of it?
+But enough with the long history of padlocks and their uses in our lives.
+Have you ever had questions that you find interesting but don’t really bug you out when you’re thinking of it?
 Such as:

 - Why do we close our eyes when we yawn? (because it’s better?)

 - What’s the arrow next to your car’s petrol gauge? (it shows you where your gas tank is)